The attitude gap report

 Young people not in employment, education and training (NEET)

 The proportion of young people who are not in employment, education and training (NEET) is an indicator of youth disengagement.
-As at March 2016, Maori and Pacific have higher NEET rates than other ethnic groups.
-Read the Ministry of Business, Innovation and Employment’s (MBIE) labour market report (external link) on NEET rates.
+As at March 2017, Maori and Pacific Peoples had higher NEET rates than other ethnic groups.